Prashika/okta-react-sample-app/README.md

 # okta-react-sample-app
 Steps to follow:

-1. Register your application by selecting Applications > Creat App Integration.
+1. Register your application by selecting Applications -> Create App Integration.
 On the next screen, choose OIDC and Single Page App and click Next.

    On the next screen, edit the application settings.
    App integration name: Application name